openshift/pipelines-tutorial/README.md

     - install
 ```

 When a `task` starts running, it starts a pod and runs each `step` sequentially in a separate container on the same pod.
-This task happens to have a single step, but tasks can have multiple steps, and, since they run within the same pod, they have access to the same volumes in order to cache files, access configmaps, secrets, etc. `Task`s can also receive inputs (e.g. a git repository) and outputs (e.g. an image in a registry) in order to interact with each other.
+This task happens to have a single step, but tasks can have multiple steps, and, since they run within the same pod, they have access to the same volumes in order to cache files, access configmaps, secrets, etc. `Task`s can also receive inputs (e.g., a git repository) and outputs (e.g., an image in a registry) in order to interact with each other.

 Note that only the requirement for a git repository is declared on the task and not a specific git repository to be used.
 That allows `task`s to be reusable for multiple pipelines and purposes.
 You can find more examples of reusable `task`s in the [Tekton Catalog](https://github.com/tektoncd/catalog) and [OpenShift Catalog](https://github.com/openshift/pipelines-catalog) repositories.